Timeline

 1986

-This was a big year for Kiki McDonough, the brand was firmly put on the map when a necklace was featured on the second page of Vogue Magazine.
-This was the first ever piece of Kiki jewellery published anywhere.
+This was a landmark year for Kiki McDonough: the brand was firmly put on the map when a necklace appeared on the second page of Vogue, marking its first media feature.

-The was the year that the first British royal wore Kiki McDonough.
-Sarah Ferguson, the Duchess of York, wore an Onyx heart and bow earrings and a pearl and onyx crystal heart necklace.
-Not long after this first appearance, the late Diana, Princess of Wales, began to wear Kiki jewellery, and was photographed in a pair of Kiki earrings in 1990 on a state visit with First Lady, Barbara Bush.
+It was also the year British royalty began wearing Kiki jewellery- Sarah Ferguson, Duchess of York, debuted Onyx heart and bow earrings with a matching pearl and onyx crystal heart necklace.
+Soon after, the late Diana, Princess of Wales was photographed wearing Kiki earrings during a 1990 state visit with First Lady Barbara Bush.

 1988